 It seems eternal

 Clearly this was written in the depressing depths of a PNW winter.
-I still don't know what I meant by it, which is an amusing thing about taking in one's art a few years after it's created.
+I still don't know what I meant by it.

 Breathing the morning air

-To combat the isolation, loneliness, aloneness (they aren't the same), and physical disconnection from the people I care about, I find ourselves sending messages to them throughout the day.
-In the early days of the pandemic, I FaceTimed and Zoomed a lot more, but got burnt out enough on that to save it for special occasions.
+To combat the isolation, loneliness, aloneness (they aren't the same), and physical disconnection from the people I care about, I find myself sending messages to them throughout the day.
+In the early days of the pandemic, I FaceTimed and Zoomed a lot more, but got so burnt out that it's now only for special occasions.
 I used to call friends when I was doing dishes, cooking, or cleaning, but now I actually find myself less interested in doing that, perhaps so starved of in-person connection that the "substitutes" no longer work.

 So we turn to sending text, voice, or video messages to each other throughout the day.
-These are almost always short, and not a replacement for quality time – my top love language.
-They're also not like sending a letter, since the thought put into them is lacking and they aren't read with as much intensity.
-For me the past few months, though, I sure felt like they could be.
-I tried to make them all those things.
-Then I realized the effects this constant connection was having on me.
+These are almost always short, and not a replacement for quality time.
+They're also not like sending a letter, since the thought put into them is lacking and they aren't read with the same attention.
+I sure felt like they could be, though – I hoped they could.
+I tried to make them all those things, then I realized the effects it was having on me weren't ideal.

-Paradoxically, instead of taking a break from these things, I find myself doing more of them.
-I spend a great deal of emotional energy on text and voice messages.
-And until this week, I didn't even realize how much that was.
+Now it's too easy to ignore taking break, to truly be alone.
+Why go through some of the pain that might cause when you can send someone a funny message, post a tweet, and get the reaction you think will sustain you?
+I spend a great deal of emotional energy on text and voice messages, because it's a big way I keep up with friends.
 This morning is the first time since backpacking in September that I haven't started the day by responding to other people.
 I started it by reading Vivek Murty's Together and writing this.
 It's been refreshing.

+It was a rare morning, though.
 We start our day at the beckon of others.
-I was amazed that I'd never heard or considered that before.
-I already spend most of my day at work responding to coworkers in Slack, customers via email, etc. I've spent most of my career in the customer service industry, which is built on the response mindset.
+I was amazed that I'd not considered that.
+I already spend most of my day at work responding to coworkers in Slack, customers via email, questions and prompts on video calls, etc. I've spent most of my career in the customer service industry, which is built around responsiveness.
 Even when I was a writer at Envato, I was writing what my editors or readers wanted.
+Now I'm somehow realizing that classic thing many of us do, which is Wait, what do I want?

-This is an ever-present part of being human, from what I can see, so I'm not saying we should leave it behind and escape it.
+I'm not saying we should leave behind our responsiveness, or try to escape it.
+It's what brought the human species to where it is, to where I am, able to ponder such things.
 Besides, I like to feel needed, so I'm happy keeping it around.
-What I'm hoping to do here is shed light on the disconnection that it can create from ourselves.
-If it's something I've experienced, I'm sure I'm not the only one.
+What I'm hoping to do here is shed light on the disconnection from ourselves that's created when we live in the worlds of others.

 I just had a most beautiful walk.